 If you use the top of your microwave for storage, it’s important to clear it off before you begin, leaving you clear to wipe down all of the outside walls.

-“Pull the microwave out slightly so you can clean the underneath as well,” advises Lynsey Crombie, aka @QueenOfClean and author of The 15-Minute Clean, The Quickest Way To A Sparkling Home.
+“Pull the microwave out slightly so you can clean the underneath as well,” advises Lynsey Crombie, cleaning expert and TV's Queen Of Clean (opens in new tab).
 “Crumbs always seem to get trapped there!
 You might also want to clean the electrical cable - just make sure you turn the power off first.”